Thinking about Substance

-In the Metaphysics, Aristotle tries to correct what he sees as mistakes in the ontology and theory of substance and existence he presented previously in the Categories.
+Chapter 5.
+Substance In the Metaphysics, Aristotle tries to correct what he sees as mistakes in the ontology and theory of substance and existence he presented in the Categories.

 The Ontology in the Categories

-In general, it is unknown when particular works in the Aristotelian corpus were written.
-The Categories is an exception.
+In general, it is unknown when Aristotle wrote particular works.
+The Categories, though, is an exception.
 It is thought to be one of Aristotle's earliest works.
 The Categories is an early work written not long after Aristotle left the Academy.

 Aristotle uses ὁ τὶς ἄνθρωπος ("this man") to refer to a particular man, this or that man, as opposed to ἄνθρωπος ("man"), the kind to which human beings belong.

 "It is reasonable that, after the primary substances (πρώτας οὐσίας), their species and genera should be the only other things called secondary substances (δεύτεραι οὐσίαι).
 For only they, of things predicated, reveal the primary substance.
-For if one is to say of this man what he is, it will be in place to give the species or the genus (though more informative to give man than animal); but to give any of the other things would be out of place--for example, to say white or runs or anything like that" (Categories V.2b).
-In this discussion, Aristotle divides reality along two dimensions:
+For if one is to say of this man what he is, it will be in place to give the species or the genus (though more informative to give man than animal); but to give any of the other things would be out of place--for example, to say white or runs or anything like that" (Categories 5.2b).
+Aristotle divides reality (τὰ ὄντα "the beings") along two dimensions:

-Plato had emphasized the ontological division between general and particular things.
+Plato had emphasized the ontological division between particular and general things.
 Aristotle thinks that there is an equally important division that Plato overlooked.
-In addition to the division between particular and general, Aristotle thinks that in reality there is a division between object and property.
+In addition to the division between particular and general, Aristotle thinks that in reality there is a division between objects and properties.
 Thus, according to Aristotle, in reality there are four kinds of things: (i) particular objects, (ii) particular properties, (iii) general objects, and (iv) general properties.

-Whereas Plato included the forms among the reality of things, Aristotle thinks that the primary substances are particular objects.
-As primary substances, particular objects are the foundation for existence.
-Everything else exists because the primary substances exist.
+Whereas Plato included the forms among the reality of things, Aristotle talks about what he calls the "primary substances."
+The primary substances are the particular objects that are the foundation for existence.
+Everything else that exists depends on the primary substances for its existence.

 Aristotle's ontology is more radical than it may initially appear.
-Consider the sentence,
+Consider the sentences,

-Aristotle understands the term 'Socrates' in this sentence introduces a particular object, Socrates.
-He understands the term 'man' to introduce an object too.
-This can be surprising in two ways.
-First of all, one might think that man is not an object and something that exists at all.
-Further, given that one did think man is something that exists, one might think that it is a property.
-According to Aristotle, however, the term 'man' does not introduce a property.
-It introduces a general object.
+Aristotle understands the term 'Socrates' to signify a particular object, Socrates.
+He understands the term 'man' to signify an object too.
+This can be surprising.
+One might think that although individual human beings exist, man not exist.
+Further, if man does exist, one might think it is a property.
+According to Aristotle, however, the term 'man' signifies a general object, man.

 The Oneness and Unity of Individuals